Weakness is reduced strength in one or more muscles.

 BRAIN/NERVOUS SYSTEM (NEUROLOGIC)

-Follow the therapy your health care provider recommends to treat the cause of the weakness.
+Follow the treatment your health care provider recommends to treat the cause of the weakness.

-The health care provider may pay close attention to your heart, lungs, and thyroid gland.
+The provider may pay close attention to your heart, lungs, and thyroid gland.
 The exam will focus on the nerves and muscles if the weakness is only in one area.

 You may have blood or urine tests.
 Imaging tests such as x-ray or ultrasound may also be ordered.